writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Logistic
 ~~~~~~~~

+Checklist:
+^^^^^^^^^^

-Depending on what you're planing, you may need:
+Depending on your meetup, here's a list of what you may need:

-* Electricity and enough outlets or cords for everyone.
+* Electricity and enough power outlets for everyone.
-* A good Internet connection: print small posters with wifi's name and password or write it somewhere visible.
+* A good Internet connection: make the network name and password available.
+If possible, write it somewhere visible so you don't have to repeat it all the time.
-* A projector: always bring Mac adapters with you in case the speakers forget it.
+* A projector: have adapters available for speakers or ask them to bring one.
-* Food and/or beverages: always have non-alcoholic beverages and vegetarian options.
+* Food and/or beverages: include non-alcoholic and vegetarian options.

-To help people find your meetup place, prepare a small poster to hang on the front door with the name of your meetup and basic info ("2nd floor on the right", entry code, etc).
+Venue:
+^^^^^^

+To help people find your meetup venue:

+* Include directions in the event description.
+* Ask your host to add direction signs with your meetup name in appropriate locations.

 Try to have a venue accessible to people with disabilities: point out in your event description if it's the case or not.

 Can't find a place to meet?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It can be difficult to find a place for your first meetup.
-If it's the case, don't worry, and try something else: you can meet in a cafe, organize a picnic, do an "after-work" in a bar.
+If you can't find a company to host your meetup, don't worry: you can meet in a cafe, organize a picnic, do an "after-work" in a bar.

-You can also ask around on social media or `WTD Slack <http://slack.writethedocs.org>`_: one person there may be able to help you find a place for your next meetup.
+ If you're having difficulty finding a location, ask on the `Slack <http://slack.writethedocs.org>`_: you have an international community ready to help.

 ..
 TODO: